Friday Night Lights: A Town, a Team, and a Dream: Chapters

 Bissinger discusses the Permian-Midland Lee rivalry.
-Even though the two towns were very similar, the hatred ran deep.
+Even though the two towns were similar, the hatred ran deep.
 Odessans viewed Midland as a town full of rich snobs and Midlanders view Odessa as a city full of rednecks, money burners and drunks.
 In 1983 an article in Forbes magazine named Midland one of the nicest places to live in America.
 At the same time, Newsweek named Odessa "Murder Capital U.S.A." with a record 29.8 murders per 100,000 residents.
 Bissinger traces the roots of the hatred to the second oil boom of the late 1970s and early 1980s.
 The boom had been brought by the oil embargo by OPEC as well as the Iranian Revolution, the 1973 Oil Crisis, the 1979 Energy Crisis and the Carter Energy Policy.
 Oil prices skyrocketed and for the second time in forty years the boom was on.
 People were making money left and right in both Midland and Odessa.
 There were stories of welders who could barely read making as much as $90,000 a year.
-Stories abounded of business men buying Lear jets and building huge homes for no other reason than the fact that they could.
+Stories abounded of businessmen buying Lear jets and building huge homes for no other reason than the fact that they could.
 The oil executives thought they were in control of everything and didn't realize it was all circumstantial.
 Once the embargo ended, the boom was over.
 The final nail in the coffin was the closing of the First National Bank of Midland in October 1983 as a result of the 1980s oil glut and the Permian Basin never fully recovered.
 Bissinger also discusses the effects that the Reagan 1980s had on the Odessa-Midland Area.